 Principle #6 – Visualize and limit WIP, reduce batch sizes, and manage queue lengths

 To achieve the shortest sustainable lead time, Lean enterprises strive for a state of continuous flow, which allows them to move new system Capabilities quickly from concept to cash.
-Accomplishing it requires eliminating the traditional start-stop-start project initiation and development process, along with the incumbent stage gates that hinder flow (Principle #5).
+Accomplishing it requires eliminating the traditional start-stop-start project initiation and development process, along with the incumbent phase gates that hinder flow (Principle #5).